svendberg/scriptcs-dynamicscrm/README.md

-# Dynamics CRM 2011 ScriptCS Script Pack
+# Dynamics CRM 2011 scriptcs Script Pack

 ## What is it?
 A scriptcs script pack for communication with Dynamics CRM 2011 OrganizationService.